y1yang0/yarrow/README.md

 gap.
 Yarrow uses a two-tiered control flow graph containing basic blocks (tier 1) of SSA instructions(tier 2) HIR.

-The whole compilation is divided into two parts. yarrow parses Java bytecode to HIR as soon as yarrow polls a compilation task from compile queue.
-In order to achieve transformation, compiler finds leader instructions and creates a control flow graph within bytecode, the minimal component of control flow grpah is basic block, it connects to other blocks by `successors` field. ontrol flow graph becomes 1-Tier of HIR, you can dump the final graph by switching `-Dyarrow.Debug.PrintIRToFile=true`, You can understand what compiler's internal does by the following demo:
+The whole compilation is being divided into two parts.
+Yarrow parses Java bytecode to HIR as soon as yarrow polls a compilation task from the compile queue.
+In order to achieve transformation, compiler finds leader instructions and creates a control flow graph within bytecode, the minimal component of control flow graph is the basic block, it connects to other blocks by `successors` and `predecessors` fields.
+Control flow graph becomes 1-Tier of HIR, you can dump the final graph by switching `-Dyarrow.Debug.PrintIRToFile=true` on, You can understand what compiler's internal does by the following demo:

 **Example 1: Source Code**